 The Trustees review the purpose, aims and activities of the Charity each year.
-This review looks at the achievements during the previous year, beyond just the finances, and explains how the beneficiaries have been assisted.
+This review looks at the achievements during the previous year, beyond just the finances, and explains how beneficiaries were assisted.
 When carrying out the review and planning future activities, the Trustees refer to the guidance contained in the Charity Commission's general guidance on public benefit and its supplementary guidance on the advancement of religion for public benefit.
 In particular the Trustees consider how planned activities will contribute to the aims and objectives they have set.

-Registered in 2000, the Charity is part of a Global Barnabas Ministry that dates back to 1993 established to serve and support the persecuted Church worldwide.
+The Charity was established to serve and support the persecuted Church worldwide.
 The Charity is an integral part of Barnabas Fund International as it works alongside other ministries in running the Global Barnabas Ministry.
-The Charity's main activities are supported through direct expenditure in the United Kingdom and through channelling funds to the Global Barnabas Ministry of Barnabas Fund International for allocation to projects which meet the objectives of the Charity.
+The Charity's main activities are facilitated through direct expenditure in the United Kingdom and through channelling funds to the Global Barnabas Ministry of Barnabas Fund International for allocation to projects that meet the objectives of the Charity.